Banner

 How Digital Twins Enable Model Driven Manufacturing

-Mike Papazoglou, European Research Institute in Service Science, Tilburg University, Netherlands
+Mike Papazoglou, Tilburg University, Netherlands

 Digital Innovation and Future of Knowledge Management